 Not all divorces result from the wrongdoings of spouses.
 Oftentimes, spouses choose to file for divorce because they simply no longer get along with one other, are no longer in love, or have irreconcilable differences.
 When neither of the spouses is responsible for the ultimate demise of the marriage, a no-fault divorce may be filed.
 Florida is among a number of states that have abolished fault as grounds for legally filing for a divorce.

 A divorce attorney in Gainesville, FL, can help you understand the details regarding no-fault divorce and guide you through each step.
-At the Law Office of Silverman, Mack & Associates, our attorneys are well-versed in Florida divorce laws.
+At Silverman and Mack, LLC, our attorneys are well-versed in Florida divorce laws.
 We are also familiar with how to make no-fault divorces work in your favor.
 You have the right to conclude your marriage with integrity.
 Allow our lawyers help you divorce with dignity.
 Contact us today for a free initial consultation.

 What Is A No-Fault Divorce?

 A no-fault divorce allows a spouse to file for a divorce without addressing or proving that the other spouse did something wrong or is to blame for the divorce — prolonged incarceration; abandonment and neglect; adultery; impotency; cruel and unusual punishment; among other reasons.
 Instead, a spouse may file for divorce under reasons that can be categorized as irreconcilable differences, incompatibility, and/or irremediable breakdown of the marriage.
 While all of these terms indicate that the spouses are unable to get along, these factors are favorably considered by family and divorce courts within the State of Florida.

 Where Can I File For No-Fault Divorce?